dstore-dbap/LumberMill/src/gambolputty/misc/README.md

         receive_rate_statistics:       # <default: True; type: boolean; is: optional>
         waiting_event_statistics:      # <default: False; type: boolean; is: optional>
         emit_as_event:                 # <default: False; type: boolean; is: optional>

+#####Statistics

+Collect and log statistic data.

+This module keeps track of the number of times a field occured in an event during interval.
+So, if you want to count the http_status codes encountered during the last 10s, you would use this configuration:

+    - Statistics:
+        interval: 10
+        fields: [http_status]

+After interval seconds, an event will be emitted with the following fields (counters are just examples ;):
+    {'data': '',
+    'event_type': 'statistic',
+    'field_name': 'http_status',
+    'field_counts': {'200': 5, '301': 10, '400': 5},
+    'gambolputty': {'event_id': 'cef34d298fbe8ce4b662251e17b2acfb',
+                 'event_type': 'statistic',
+                 'received_from': False,
+                 'source_module': 'Statistics'}
+    'interval': 10,
+    'total_count': 20}

+Configuration template:

+    - Statistics:
+        interval:                      # <default: 10; type: integer; is: optional>
+        fields:                        # <default: ['gambolputty.event_type']; type: list; is: optional>

 #####Facet